Print

 2. In a small bowl mix garlic, oregano, salt, pepper, red wine vinegar, olive oil, prunes, olives, capers, and bay leaves.
 Mix together and pour over chicken.
 Seal the bag and marinate overnight.

-3. The next day, 90 minutes before you want to serve, preheat the oven to 350 degrees.
+3. The next day, bring marinated chicken to room temperature, then preheat the oven to 350 degrees.

-4. Place the chicken pieces in a shallow baking pan and pour marinate over chicken and let solids fall around the chicken pieces.
+4. Place the chicken pieces in a shallow baking pan (ours was a 10×14-inch oval dish but a deep 9×13-inch casserole dish would work), and pour marinade over chicken and let solids fall around the chicken pieces.

 5. Sprinkle the brown sugar over the chicken pieces and pour the white wine around the outside of the chicken.

 8. Remove to a platter and spoon prunes, olives and capers over each piece.
-Then sprinkle with chopped parsley or cilantro and serve the remaining liquid on the side.
+Then sprinkle with chopped parsley and serve the remaining liquid on the side.

-9. Another Note: We put our liquid in a gravy separator and skimmed off the fat before serving.
+9. Pour the liquid into a gravy separator to remove the fat and pour into a gravy boat.
 The liquid is quite tasty actually and was good for dipping the chicken pieces in as we ate.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.